STARTING YOUR OWN BUSINESS

 In this article we’ll explore when you might need to assess late charges, how to create a late payment charges policy, and how to encourage prompt payments.

-A late payment fee is an extra charge fined against a client for not paying a bill by its agreed-upon due date.
-To charge a late payment penalty, you must include payment expectations within your original contract or sales agreement.
+A late payment fee is an extra charge levied against a client for not paying a bill by its agreed-upon due date.
+To charge for late payments, you must include payment terms within your original contract or sales agreement.
 In addition, when charging a client a late fee penalty, the invoice provided must list the due date and the late fee percentage or amount.

 Business owners have the option to charge a flat rate or a monthly finance charge, usually a percentage of the overdue amount.
-Companies typically assess a 1% to 1.5% late fee.
+Companies typically choose an appropriate rate of interest, or use the statutory interest rate.
+Either way, the amount should be stated in their payment terms.

 To calculate the interest rate for a late fee, you’ll first need to decide on the annual interest rate.
 Once you have your annual interest rate, divide that by 12.
 This number will be your monthly rate.
 Then you’ll multiply the monthly rate by the amount due to get the monthly late fee charge.